 Reverend R.W.
 Oliver, the rector of the Protestant Episcopal Church of Lawrence, who had been elected chancellor in March 1865, resigned in the fall of 1867.
 In December 1867, General John Fraser, president of the Agricultural College of Pennsylvania, was elected chancellor of the university.
 The erection of Fraser Hall, the first building on the present university campus, marks his term of service.
 When Chancellor Fraser resigned on April 15, 1873, there were 173 students enrolled and 11 instructors employed.

 In 1876, a normal department was established and maintained for several years.
 In November 1878, the law school was opened, with 13 students enrolled.

 In 1880, a preparatory medical course under the administration of the College of Liberal Arts and Sciences was started.

 In 1890, F. H. Snow was elected to the office of chancellor, and by the close of the school year, there were 508 students enrolled in all departments, 36 professors employed, and five buildings fully occupied.

-KU began its football program on November 22, 1890, at Baldwin, Kansas.
+KU began its football program at Baldwin, Kansas, on November 22, 1890.
 The Topeka Daily Capital reported that Baker University defeated Kansas University 22 to 9.
 The Weekly University Courier said the Baker-KU contest was the “first football match of any importance.”